tmtsoftware/csw/csw-location/README.md

 Location Service helps registering and fetching location of components and services.

-The paradox document can be found [here](https://tmtsoftware.github.io/csw-prod/).

-If you want to get started with location service, refer the [examples](https://tmtsoftware.github.io/csw-prod/location.html).
+If you want to get started with location service, refer the [examples](https://tmtsoftware.github.io/csw-prod/services/location.html).

 You can refer to Scala documentation [here](https://tmtsoftware.github.io/csw-prod/api/scala/index.html).